Amien Rais: Political career

+Fall of Suharto

 In 1998, Amien Rais became an outspoken critic, and allied himself with the reform movement.
 However, this would also force the New Order regime to ban any demonstration reflecting the people's voice regarding Reformasi.
 In May 1998, Jakarta was in chaos following rioting in some parts of the city.
 The army and the police forces were unable to handle the situation.
 Meanwhile, President Suharto embarked on a state visit to Cairo, Egypt.
 Upon his return from Cairo, Suharto learned that the situation was out of control.
 Several days later, he invited some prominent Muslim figures – including Abdurrahman Wahid, Emha Ainun Najib, Nurcholish Madjid and Malik Fajar – to discuss the nation's current condition.
 Suharto proposed to establish a Reform Committee, to reshuffle the cabinet ministers and to resign from the presidency within 6 months.
 This was not responded to by those who attended the meeting.
 Suharto panicked as 14 of his ministers resigned from the cabinet.
-On May 20, Amien Rais cancelled the mass rally to Monas square as an army general threatened to make "another Tiananmen" should he do so.
+On 20 May, Amien Rais cancelled the mass rally to Monas square as an army general threatened to make "another Tiananmen" should he do so.
 Less than 24 hours later, Suharto resigned from his office and was replaced by Vice President B.J.
 Habibie.

-Habibie had previously lived in Aachen, Germany.
+National Mandate Party

-Amien Rais and other reformists established the National Mandate Party (Partai Amanat Nasional/PAN) on August 6, 1998.
+Amien Rais and other reformists established the National Mandate Party (Partai Amanat Nasional/PAN) on 6 August 1998.
 Amien Rais was elected its first chairman with Faisal Basri as secretary general.
 Therefore, his position in Muhammadiyah was replaced by vice chairman Ahmad Syafi'i Maarif.
 PAN gained 6 percent of the vote in the 1999 election but failed to nominate Rais as a presidential candidate.
 However, political compromise allowed Amien to lead the People Consultative Assembly (MPR).
-As a king maker, Amien Rais and other Islam parties and Golkar elected Abdurrahman Wahid as president and Megawati Sukarnoputri as vice president.
+As a kingmaker, Amien Rais and other Islam parties and Golkar elected Abdurrahman Wahid as president and Megawati Sukarnoputri as vice president.
 Amien Rais was also a leading figure in the Indonesian constitution amendment process.

+2004 Presidential election

 Amien Rais ran and lost in the 2004 presidential election.
-He and running mate Siswono Yudohusodo were nominated by PAN, the Prosperous Justice Party (PKS) and some small political parties, and finished in the fourth place with 15% of the vote.
+He and running mate Siswono Yudo Husodo were nominated by PAN, the Prosperous Justice Party (PKS) and some small political parties, and finished in the fourth place with 15% of the vote.

+Ummah Party

+On 1 October 2020, he formed a new party called Ummah Party (Indonesian: Partai Ummat), which he claimed to "work and fight with fellow countrymen against tyranny and injustice".
+Deputy chairman of PAN, Viva Yoga Mauladi, confirmed Amien's departure from the party.
+Before leaving PAN, he was involved in internal rift with fellow party politicians over support for Jokowi's administration.
+Ridho Rahmadi, Amien Rais' son-in-law, was appointed the party's inaugural chairman.